British Parliamentary Style: Rules

 British Parliamentary debates consist of four teams, containing two speakers each, which are divided into two sides that speak for and against the motion.
 Due to the style's origins in British parliamentary procedure, the two sides are called the Government and the Opposition.
 Similarly, sides are known as benches, consisting of two teams - an opening team and a closing team.
 Teams compete against all three other teams in the round, including against its own opening or closing team, which it is not expected to help.
 The order of speeches alternates between the two benches, starting with the first government speaker, until all eight participants have spoken.
-Speeches are usually either five or seven minutes in duration.
+Speeches are usually either five (secondary school level) or seven (university level) minutes in duration.